4.9 from 20 users

 Alongside treatment, the following measures can help:

-- Maintain a healthy weight to reduce load on the knees
+• Maintain a healthy weight to reduce load on the knees

-- Strengthen the muscles around the knee, particularly the quadriceps and glutes
+• Strengthen the muscles around the knee, particularly the quadriceps and glutes

-- Warm up properly before exercise
+• Warm up properly before exercise

-- Choose supportive, well-fitting footwear
+• Choose supportive, well-fitting footwear

-- Avoid prolonged periods of sitting with the knees bent
+• Avoid prolonged periods of sitting with the knees bent

-- Apply ice to an acutely painful or swollen knee
+• Apply ice to an acutely painful or swollen knee

-Our acupuncturist
+Our knee pain acupuncturist in Wokingham

 Dr (TCM) Attilio D'Alberto BM (Beijing), BSc (Hons) TCM, MBAcC, MRCHM

-Dr (TCM) D'Alberto graduated with a Bachelor of Medicine from Beijing University of Traditional Chinese Medicine (TCM) in China – a full-time, five-year degree programme that included six months of clinical internship at two of the largest hospitals in Beijing.
+He graduated with a Bachelor of Medicine (BM) from Beijing University of Traditional Chinese Medicine – a full-time, five-year medical degree including clinical internships at two of the largest hospitals in Beijing.
+He is a registered member of the British Acupuncture Council (BAcC), the Register of Chinese Herbal Medicine and the Register of Chinese Herbal Medicine.